-Meningitis is defined as infection and inflammation of the pachymeninges.
+Meningitis is defined as the infection and inflammation of the pachymeninges.

-- Bacterial meningitis: The most common cause of meningitis and it is a common disease in the developing world.
+- Bacterial meningitis: The most common cause of meningitis and a common disease in the developing world.

-- Viral causes of CNS infections: They include herpes and varicella viruses.
-They can also lead to encephalitis.
+- Viral causes of CNS infections: This includes the herpes and varicella viruses.
+Encephalitis is also caused by viruses.

-- Parasitic causes are very rare due to high hygiene standards as they have been associated with immunosuppression.
+- Parasitic causes are very rare due to high hygiene standards, and they have been associated with immunosuppression.

 The main reason for classification according to etiology is to:

-- Differentiate the pathogen classes and thus plan on the therapeutic approach
+- Differentiate the pathogen classes and thus determine the accurate therapeutic approach

-The gold standard for diagnosis of meningitis is a lumbar puncture with cerebrospinal fluid (CSF) examination for certain parameters as shown.
-The following aspects are examined in the fluid:
+The gold standard for the diagnosis of meningitis is a lumbar puncture with cerebrospinal fluid (CSF) examination for certain parameters.
+The following aspects are examined in the CSF:

 - Cell count and cell differentiation